 The days when my whole body tingled with sexual tension were long gone.
 After seven years in a nearly sexless relationship, I had given up.
-I still loved him, yearned for him, and desired him like I did in the heady days of early romance.
-Only a few weeks after we started dating, our sex life had started to dwindle, until three months in, I was begging him to make love to me, to hold me like he wanted me.
+I still loved him, yearned for him, and desired him as I did in the heady days of early romance.
+Only a few weeks after we started dating, our sex life had started to dwindle, until three months in, I was begging him to make love to me, to hold me as he wanted me.
 Now, we had awkward sex once or twice a year.

 Related reading: No sex, please, we’re married

 We did love each other, deeply

 Our marriage wasn’t loveless, just sexless.
 He made me so happy in so many ways but the aching lack of sex gnawed away at me.
 I spent days wondering why he didn’t find me sexy.
 What had I done to turn him off?
 Was he seeing someone else?
 Was he secretly gay or cross-dressing or binging on porn?
 What could I do to connect with him again?